pnnl/oedisi_transients/README.md

 # OEDISI Transients Algorithm

 ## Use-Case Development
-# The transient use case is split into two steps: 3.a.
-Dataset generation and 3.b.
+### The transient use case is split into two steps:
+3.a.
+Dataset generation
+3.b.
 Event detection and identification algorithms.